hindu-comm/mail_stream_advaita-l/2017/07/Shankara_Bhagavatpad/48__SivakumarKollam.md

 > a great advaitin whose mind

-​SAdara pranAm Sriramji,
+SAdara pranAm Sriramji,

 Can we say "a great advaitin whose mind" ?
->From the study of life of great advaitins what I came to conclude is that they have no mind at all !​
+>From the study of life of great advaitins what I came to conclude is that they have no mind at all !
 For example see the works of Sadasiva brahmendra, only advaitin who wrote commentaries on both Brama sutra and Yoga sutra, and a great avadhuta.
 From his experiences that he described in his wonderful keerthanas we are compelled to infer like that.There is nothing that is impossible for a realized one! eg.see "sarvam brhmamayam".

-​
-With praNAms,​
+With praNAms,

 *Sivakumar *